crack-haddock/udacity_cpp_final_project/README_SUBMISSION.md

 # Overview
 This is a game of Snake for 1 or 2 players.
-I kept the core game provided in the final project skeleton repo, but added provision for a 2 player game also.
+I extended the core game provided in the final project skeleton repo.

 ## Installation
 Unchanged from Udacity skeleton.
 Please see readme.md

 ## Features
-[To Finish] 1 or 2 player [user prompted on startup]
+[TODO Finish] - 1 or 2 player [TODO user prompted on startup]
 - Reads in fps and screen/grid dimensions from text file allowing user to set game params without recompiling

 ## Rubric Points Addressed